-This is simply the welfare-maximizing allocation (in the absence of the obedience constraint): a player is recommended the correct action if her value exceeds the externality she imposes on the other player.
-In particular, when player $i$'s type is large enough compared to player $j$'s type ($V_i/V_j\geq \max\set{\alpha,1/\alpha}$), she is recommended the right action exclusively, hence maximizing her utility.
-In the intermediate region where types are close to each other, both players are recommended the same action.
-When $\alpha\leq1$, the region is defined by $\alpha V_1\leq V_2\leq V_1/\alpha$ and the efficient allocation recommends the correct action to both players.
-In contrast, when $\alpha> 1$, the region is defined by $V_1/\alpha\leq V_2\leq \alpha V_2$ and both players are recommended the wrong action.
-Indeed, the externalities are so significant in this case that the players face a prisoners' dilemma in each state.
-It is thus more efficient for the data seller to coordinate the players on the collaborative strategy in which both players pick the “wrong” action. \end{enumerate}
+This is simply the welfare-maximizing allocation (in the absence of the obedience constraint): a buyer is recommended the correct action if her value exceeds the externality she imposes on the other buyer.
+In particular, when buyer $i$'s type is large enough compared to buyer $j$'s type ($v_i/v_j\geq \max\set{\alpha,1/\alpha}$), she is recommended the right action exclusively, hence maximizing her utility.
+In the intermediate region where types are close to each other, both buyers are recommended the same action.
+When $\alpha\leq1$, the region is defined by $\alpha v_j\leq v_i\leq v_j/\alpha$ and the efficient allocation recommends the correct action to both buyers.
+In contrast, when $\alpha> 1$, the region is defined by $v_j/\alpha\leq v_i\leq \alpha v_j$ and both buyers are recommended the wrong action.
+Indeed, the externalities are so significant in this case that the buyers face a prisoners' dilemma in each state.
+It is thus more efficient for the data seller to coordinate the buyers on the collaborative strategy in which both buyers pick the “wrong” action. \end{enumerate}